mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 12/JTAS_-_Volume_12_May24.md

 These are duvet-sized creeping masses of translucent grey-brown tissue that slide across the ground digesting anything biological.
-They have three-metre-long adhesive pseudopods, which whip out to snare anything they sense is close and draw the prey onto their central mass to be suffocated and digested.
+They have three-meter-long adhesive pseudopods, which whip out to snare anything they sense is close and draw the prey onto their central mass to be suffocated and digested.
 They can creep up the walls and cling to the underside of the causeways as well as swim across water.
 If the